WillBaldwin0/ACE1docs.jl/docs/src/gettingstarted/installation.md

 ```julia
 add JuLIP ACE1
 ```
-Next you should probably edit `Project.toml` and insert a version bound for `ACE1` - see the Julia [package manager documentation](https://pkgdocs.julialang.org/dev/) for more information.
+Next you should probably edit `Project.toml` and insert a version bound for `ACE1`.
+See [this section](/docs/src/gettingstarted/pkg.md) and the Julia [package manager documentation](https://pkgdocs.julialang.org/dev/) for more information.

 To use [ase](https://wiki.fysik.dtu.dk/ase/) from Julia, you can use [PyCall](https://github.com/JuliaPy/PyCall.jl) or the [ASE.jl](https://github.com/JuliaMolSim/ASE.jl) interface.
 To install these, run
 ```julia